One Service – 10:00 am – 11:15 am

-Unitarian Universalist Church West offers two worship services and two religious education programs on Sunday mornings from the Sunday after Labor Day until the Sunday before the Memorial Day weekend.
+Unitarian Universalist Church West offers religious education programs on Sunday mornings from the Sunday after Labor Day until the Sunday before the Memorial Day weekend.
 During the summer, we offer worship and Religious Education at 10:00 am.

 Children in preschool and older begin in the Sanctuary with their families for the Worship for All Ages portion of the service.
 After about 15 minutes, they are sung out to meet their teachers in the foyer and proceed to their religious education classrooms.
 Infants and toddlers begin directly in the nursery before service begins.

-Please do not enter the group rooms before the sessions are over at 10:30am or 12:15pm.
+Please do not enter the group rooms before the session is over at 11:15 am.
 If worship service ends before this time, please visit during the social hour.
 Please pick up your children promptly at the session-ending time.
 Children through second grade need to be picked up in person by the parents or guardians.
 Older children are released directly to the Community Room, where families may mingle after services.

 Visitors are always welcome at UUCW and in our religious education sessions.
 Please stop at the Visitor’s Table in the church lobby on any Sunday that you are visiting, and you will be directed to the appropriate group rooms.
 For your child’s safety, all visitors to our religious education program must fill out a visitor sign-in form.
 Email addresses are appreciated!

 You do not need to be members of the church to register, but all who frequently use the religious education program are expected to make a financial contribution to UUCW and to volunteer in some capacity in the program.
 Please check with the Religious Education Coordinator to determine the most appropriate group placement for your child.
 Register online on the button below.